Scabbing on Your Tattoo

-- Use an anti-bacterial foam wash for tattoo aftercare, and gently clean the plasma, blood and ink completely off your tattoo.
+- Use an anti-bacterial foam to wash and gently clean the plasma, blood, and ink completely off.

-- Follow strict infection-control practices while being tattooed and immediately afterward to avoid infections forming within the tattoo.
+- Follow strict infection-control practices while being tattooed and immediately afterward to avoid infections.

 What size scabs have formed on your tattoo?

-An infected tattoo may have a green and yellowish crust or slimy area.
-You may also experience red streaking on the tattoo, shooting pain, excessive swelling and fever.
+- An infected tattoo may have a green and yellowish crust or slimy area.

-If you suspect your tattoo has an infection see your doctor immediately, not your tattoo artist.
+If you suspect an infection, see your doctor immediately, not your tattoo artist.
 Tattoo artists are not medical professionals.
 If you delay seeing a doctor, the infection will have extra time to develop.

 For scabs to heal, they need to dry out so they can crumble and fall off naturally.